The Shops And Keepers Behind The Counter | Sharon Henry

 As a young child I remember running errands to buy hot, fresh bread from the town bakers, waiting for a quarter pound of cheese to be cut and balance-weighed to order and buying single cigarettes over the counter (bad mummy!)
 Even, watching the cobbler do repairs holding nails in his mouth.
 Those bakers have closed, cheese is now pre-packaged, cigarettes are only sold by the pack (so I’m told) and certainly not to minors, and that cobbler is but a distant memory, people these days don’t repair shoes they buy new ones.

-Those shops formed a part of our cultural heritage, some now long gone and undocumented.
-The retail environment and our lifestyles have evolved a lot since, with self-service, more choice, deeper pockets, refrigeration, technology and even mobility.
+Those shops were family traditions and formed a part of our cultural heritage, some now long gone and undocumented.
+The retail environment and our lifestyles have evolved since, with self-service, more choice, deeper pockets, refrigeration, technology and even mobility.

-Given that yesterday is already history, we’ve decided to blog about St Helena’s small country shops of today and the shopkeepers who contribute to our island culture.
-Steadfast in serving their communities from either home or custom-built premises, many still operating over-the-counter.
+Given that yesterday is already history, we’ve decided to blog about St Helena’s small country shops of today and the shopkeepers who represent that link to our island culture from another time.
+Steadfast in serving their communities from either home or custom-built premises, some still operating over-the-counter.
 Besides being grocers they are the local grapevine, the off-licence and for some, creditors until payday putting groceries on account, providing a convenient, convenience.
-Here are three stories.
+Family traditions of the island.

 Yon’s Shop, New Ground Point (sub post office)

 Lily Williams [Charlie H Yon] Over the Counter.
 Opening date unknown.

 “I think this shop could be about 100 years old,” says owner, Lily Williams (61) sitting behind the counter with a calculator at hand as she doesn’t use a till.
 “My nanny started it and if my daddy was still living he would have been 100 now.
 I reckon it might be one of the oldest shops still in operation on the island.